AmplifiedHuman/Algorithms/README.md

 This is the documentation of the final assignment of the module where we build our own utility for compressing and decompressing files.

 The construction of a Huffman tree can be illustrated with an example:
-If we are given the phrase **"There is no place like home"**, without double quotes, we can first construct the frequency table by counting each character occurence in the phrase.
+If we are given the phrase **"There is no place like home"**, without double quotes, we can first construct the frequency table by counting each character occurrence in the phrase.

 #### Frequency Table